slavniyteo/upgraded-octo-funicular/README.md

+of the GPL, as needed to protect the freedom of users.

   Finally, every program is threatened constantly by software patents.
 States should not allow patents to restrict development and use of